Captain Underpants: The First Epic Movie: Production

 During production, Pilkey got to work closely with Soren.
 He was relieved that Soren was directing since he was a fan of Turbo.
 In an interview with Los Angeles Times, Pilkey said: "Once I met David, it was like a huge load fell off my back; I was like, 'I don't even have to think about this anymore.
 Just send me a couple of tickets to the premiere.'"
 Commenting back, Soren said, "In a way, the controversy over the books ended up being liberating for the film.
 Normally on an animated movie, you're trying to appeal to every possible demographic, and often that results in your content being watered down a little bit.
 Obviously, we hope we get as wide of an audience as possible.
 But it's likely that if people have issues with the books they may have issues with the movie too, and we didn't feel like we needed to waste a lot of time trying to rope them in.
 It allowed us to make the purest version of the movie."
-Soren also said that he took inspiration from John Hughes films.
-In an interview with MovieFreak, he mentioned.
+Soren said that he took inspiration from John Hughes films.
+In an interview with MovieFreak, he mentioned:

 "We actually looked at a lot of John Hughes movies for inspiration, like Ferris Bueller's Day Off and Weird Science.
 John Hughes had this great knack for making comedies like this.
 Both of those movies have great friendships at the center of them.
 He seemed to be able to tap into the voice of a generation.
 They're very funny, all of his movies, but they are also poignant and they actually have meaningful things to say, which I think is why they have stood the test of time.
 So there's timelessness to his work that we were attempting to go for with this."

-While it is a 2017 American digitally 3D CGI animated film, the film includes many scenes that are a celluloid-animated segment, a flash-animated segment, a cutout-animated segment, and a sock-puppet sequence created by Screen Novelties.

 Music

-Soundtrack

-"Weird Al" Yankovic wrote and performed the theme song for the film, which was featured in a lyric video.
-Andy Grammer wrote another original song for the film, titled "A Friend Like You".
-The film also features music from Adam Lambert, Cold War Kids member Nathan Willett, and Lil Yachty.
-An 11-track soundtrack album was released digitally on June 2, 2017, by Virgin Records and Deep Well Records.
+The soundtrack is produced by Adam Anders and Peer Åström and featured music from Andy Grammer, Adam Lambert, Cold War Kids member Nathan Willett, and Lil Yachty, along with the theme song written by "Weird Al" Yankovic.
+The album featuring 11 tracks was released digitally on June 2, 2017, by Virgin Records and Deep Well Records.
+The original score was scored by Theodore Shapiro, which was released into a 24-track album through Back Lot Music on June 9.

-Score

-The music score was scored by Theodore Shapiro.
-A soundtrack for the score of the film was released on June 9.
-It features 24 pieces of music, and an exclusive digital booklet on iTunes.
-Three of the scores are also available on the soundtrack (those being "Comic Book Opening", "Saving the Day", and "The Prank for Good").